 I am a wife, mother & keen photographer with an obsession for Scrap booking.
 My motto is live life to the max and don't regret too much!
-Thankyou for taking the time to visit my blog!

 Researchers are getting £3m in research money to continue a study into the effect of different treatments on the long-term health of premature babies.
+Scientists at Nottingham's Queen's Medical Centre will use the cash from the Medical Research Council to drive forward a decade-long study.

 The next phase will look at a group of babies born at 26 weeks or less who are now almost 10-years-old.